wellcomecollection/platform/docs/load_testing.md

 ##Don't load test your load tester

 Where you run your load test from has an impact on the results of your test.
-If you're trying to recieve a lot of large responses back from your target under test you could well bottleneck on the load tester end.
+If you're trying to receive a lot of large responses back from your target under test you could well bottleneck on the load tester end.

 ##Soak testing